 In many countries across the world, food systems are changing fast, interlinked with the dynamics of population growth and urbanization.
 At the same time, the largest number of young people ever is growing up.
-Youth, particularly in low and middle income countries, struggle to find decent jobs, make the transition from education to work, and mature in terms of independence.
+Youth, particularly in low and middle income countries, struggle to find decent jobs, make the transition from education to work and mature in terms of independence.
 Young people should have the opportunity to fully participate in the economy especially in areas where agriculture is the main sector.
 However, it seems that young people increasingly do not see farming as a viable livelihood for the future and tend to migrate to other (urban) areas.

-For this seminar, a number of cases touching on the themes of youth engagement and community development will be explored interactively, brought forward by:
+For this seminar, a number of cases touching on the themes of youth engagement, entrepreneurship and innovation development will be explored interactively, brought forward by: